Learn how to draw a great looking Dragon Wings with easy, step-by-step drawing instructions, and video tutorial.

 8. Draw curved lines between the tips of the metacarpals and the curved lines drawn in the previous to enclose the wing sails.

 Complete the Outline of Your Dragon Wings Drawing - Step 9

 9. Draw curved lines from the shoulders to the thumb.
 Then, detail the wing sails with curved lines parallel to the edges.

 Color your cartoon dragon wings.
 We've shaded ours green, a common color for these reptilian creatures.
 In the fictional world of Pern, a green coloration indicated a small female dragon.

-Did you know?
-Not all dragons have wings.
-The serpent-like dragons traditional to Japan and China are wingless.
 But you can customize your own mythical creature by adding these cartoon dragon wings to any of our fun drawing guides!

 For more great Dragon drawing tutorials, see the 50 Easy Dragon Drawing Tutorials post.